-Surplus – This is the amount of money you have left over each month to pay down your debt.
+Surplus – This is the amount of money that you have leftover each month to pay down your debt.
 If you don’t have a surplus, then you need to find a way to reduce your expenses or increase your income.

-Lender – Who you owe the money to.
-If you owe a person, feel free to put their name here.
+Lender – These are the companies that you owe the money to.
+If you owe other people like friends and family, feel free to list them in this column as well.

-Amount owed – Total balance you owe to the lender.
+Amount owed – This is the total balance that you owe to the lender.
 You should be able to find this on your most recent statement.
-If you don’t get paper statements, you should be able to access your electronic statements by logging into your lenders site.
+If you don’t get paper statements, you should be able to access your electronic statements online by logging into your lender’s site.

-Minimum payment – The minimum amount of money the lender will accept each month.
-You will make this payment on all debts accept the smallest debt.
+Minimum payment – This is the minimum amount of money that the lender will accept each month.
+You will make this payment on all of your debts except for the smallest debt.

-Snowball payment – This is the surplus in addition to the minimum payment for the first debt.
-Keep in mind that you only have one snowball payment, however, it grows after you pay off a debt.
+Snowball payment – This is your surplus plus the minimum payment for the first debt.
+Keep in mind that you only have one snowball payment, however, it grows as each debt is paid off.

 Video on How to Fill This Out

 There are a couple of things that this worksheet will show you that make it unique.
 The first is that it will show you how many months it will take for you to become debt free.

 This is great because you will know exactly how long it will take and what you’re working towards.
 If you want to get out of debt faster, then you need to increase your surplus.

 The second thing that sets this apart from the rest is that it works with another spreadsheet that I created called the Starter Budget.
 This form is what you would use to determine your surplus in the first place.